-There are lots of different topological spaces, some of which are very strange, counter-intuitive, and pathological, but also interesting.
+There are lots of different topological spaces, some of which are very strange, counter-intuitive, and pathological (and interesting).
 Some topological spaces, on the other hand, are in some sense very "nice and intuitive."
-We are going to focus our studies on the latter kind: manifolds.
-These are in a way the ones that are the least strange and the most useful (or at least the most talked about).
+We are going to focus our studies on some of the "nicer and more intuitive" ones: manifolds.
+These are in a way the ones that are the least strange and the most useful (or at least the most talked-about).
 We will need two definitions before defining manifolds.

 Definition 1.
-Let x be a point in a topological space X. Any open subset of X that contains x is called a neighborhood of x.
+Given a point x in a topological space X, a neighborhood of x is any open set that contains x.

-(In some books, a neighborhood of x is defined as any set that contains an open set that contains the point x.
+Remark.
+In some books, a neighborhood of x is defined as any set that contains an open set that contains the point x.
 Such books would then use the term open neighborhood for what we simply call above neighborhood.
-There are advantages and disadvantages to both approaches.)2
+There are advantages and disadvantages to both approaches.

 Example 1.
 Let $X = [0,1] \subset \mathbb{R}$.
-Determine whether each of the following is a neighborhood of the point 0.3 in X (be careful: it says "in X" not "in \mathbb{R} ").
+Let's see what are some neighborhoods of say 0.3 in X (not in \mathbb{R}).
+A typical neighborhood is the open interval (0.2, 0.8).